Celeste-AI/Celeste-AI/faq.md

 * Filtered Words & If she can't think of a response are predetermined, everything else is decided by her.

 ## How does celeste move around?
-Currently celeste is piloted by OPERATOR, in future I plan to make attempts at full automation, just other stuff being worked on is higher priority.
+Currently celeste is piloted by [OPERATOR](https://vrchat.com/home/user/usr_7c33f68c-4461-41d7-9280-6b4fbe4117d0), in the future this should hopefully be phased out into its own thing if things go well, just other stuff being worked on is higher priority.

 ## Is celeste being truthful on every topic?
 Yes and No, Celeste has no real concept of what a thing is morally, so while she can give correct answers she can also give radical or nonsensical answers, please listen to her with caution.